SAP-samples/abap-cheat-sheets/27_Exceptions.md

 ### Handling Exceptions Using TRY Control Structures

 - Exceptions can be handled locally using [`TRY`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptry.htm) control structures
-- To be prepared for potential exceptions that are raised when executing statements, statements can be included and executed within such a `TRY` control structure representing a *protected area*
+- To be prepared for potential exceptions that are raised when executing statements, statements can be included and executed within such a `TRY` control structure representing a *protected area*.
 - In doing so, it is possible for the ABAP runtime framework to catch exceptions, and you can react on error situations.
 - A `TRY` control structure is initiated with `TRY` and ended with `ENDTRY`.
 The statements expect a [`CATCH`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcatch_try.htm) block, otherwise a syntax warning occurs.
   ```abap